 Although I'm primarily a writer, I also teach a photojournalism course, shoot portraits and events, and take photos for professional news outlets, including the Tampa Bay Business Journal.
 This link takes you to my SmugMug photo portfolio.

 My CNN article on Scotland's independence referendum led to a guest segment on Newsday, one of the BBC's most popular radio shows with a weekly audience of more than 5 million listeners.
 Click to listen.

-My CNN article "Stop Worshipping Guys Like Elon Musk" led to a guest segment on BBC Busines Matters.
+My CNN article "Stop Worshipping Guys Like Elon Musk" led to a guest segment on BBC Business Matters.
 Roger Hearing, one of my favorite BBC presenters, interviewed me about the advantages and disadvantages of having a CEO who is indistinguishable from his or her company.
 My five-minute segment starts at 27:45.

 My Atlantic article "The LGBT Politics of Christian Colleges" led to an interview on Morning Shift, WBEZ Chicago's weekday morning show.
 Click to listen.

 No personal site is complete without a link to a strikingly original Instagram account, right? #StillFiguringOutInstagram